 - You need to engage a duly qualified person (DQP), who in the instance of floodplain harvesting is a Certified Storage Meter Validator (CSV).
-To find a DQP local to you, visit the Irrigation Australia's website. - 2.
-The DQP will discuss with you the installation method and measurement equipment required.
-Your DQP is responsible for registering, installing and validating your measurement devices.
-They will also establish whether you need to update your storage curve. - There are two primary metering methods for measuring floodplain harvesting, storage measurement or point-of-intake measurement.
-You can view a list of eligible primary metering equipment information here.
+To find a DQP local to you, visit the Irrigation Australia's website. - The DQP will discuss with you the installation method and measurement equipment required.
+Your DQP is responsible for registering, installing and validating your devices.
+They will also establish whether you need to update your storage curve.